pism/pism/doc/sphinx/pism_forcing.rst

 - Ones that can be used as "stand-alone" models, such as the implementation of the PDD scheme (section `Surface: Temperature-index scheme (pdd)`_).
 These are *model components*.
 - Ones implementing "corrections" of various kinds, such as lapse rate corrections (sections `Surface: lapse rate corrections`_ and `Atmosphere: lapse rate corrections`_) or ice-core derived offsets (sections `Surface: scalar temperature offsets`_ and `Ocean: Scalar sea level offsets`_, for example).
 These are called *modifier components* or *modifiers*.

-Model components and modifiers can be chained as shown in Figure :ref:`fig-climate-input-data-flow`.
+Model components and modifiers can be chained as shown in Figure :numref:`fig-climate-input-data-flow`.
 For example,

 .. code::